Germany: 'Violence against Men' helpline got 1,800 calls in one year | DW | 19.04.2021

 On Twitter, Scharrenbach called for ending the taboo on violence against men, and sought to encourage those suffering from it.

-She urged on people to "call out violence against men just as openly as violence against women."
+She said that fighting against violence is a natural part of the push for gender equality and urged people to "call out violence against men just as openly as violence against women."

 The nationwide line has been used in 1,825 cases since its launch about a year ago, corresponding to between 6 and 9 calls per day.